dkj/CrazyLIMS/security-access-control-plan-phase1-and-2-security-redux.md

 - `app_provenance.artefact_scopes` remains the canonical mapping between artefacts and scopes.
 Ops duplicates and returned deliverables gain extra rows here; transfer state is captured in `artefact_traits` (new trait key `transfer_state`) so we retain history without altering the base table.
 - Duplication links are expressed with `app_provenance.artefact_relationships` by introducing a new `relationship_type = 'handover_duplicate'`.
 Relationship metadata holds the propagated field whitelist and timestamps, keeping everything in one provenance graph.
 - Existing recursive views (`app_core.v_sample_lineage`, `app_provenance.v_lineage_summary`) just need minor filters to surface downstream ops artefacts; no new tables.
 Add a covering index on `(relationship_type, parent_artefact_id)` if performance testing proves it useful.
+- The only new schema artefacts are helper functions/procedures plus the `transfer_state` trait and the `app_core.v_handover_overview` view.
+Both reuse the existing trait infrastructure and provenance tables—no additional base tables or columns are introduced.

 ### 3.3 Pools, Multiplexing & Data Products
 - Pools, normalisation runs, and demultiplexed outputs continue to live in `app_provenance.process_instances` with `process_io.direction IN ('pooled_input','pooled_output')` and `multiplex_group` populated.
 Where needed we add seed data for new `process_type` definitions—no schema change.